 • Move fully to electronic processes.
-When providers utilize the transaction standards and operating rules to establish automated routines for the handling and posting of data, they can benefit from better and more timely data, reduced operating costs and improved patient satisfaction. • Eliminate redundancy in financial process to eliminate redundant manual paper and phone-based legacy processes with health plans and replace these with automated routines.

-Currently, providers often have to undertake duplicate processing for eligibility verification, such as sending an electronic transaction to request information and also checking the health plan's website to learn about deductible and co-pay amounts not supplied in the electronic transaction to respond to patient questions about coverage and care options.
+When providers utilize the transaction standards and operating rules to establish automated routines for the handling and posting of data, they can benefit from better and more timely data, reduced operating costs and improved patient satisfaction.

-- Change what you can. - Engage actively in the finance system of the hospital to ensure processes support efficiency gains and greater transparency for patients. - Create and/or participate in a community that has a "say."21 Although large provider organizations tend to have more leverage to seek standardization from health plans, small organizations may consider using their local or regional health information exchange organization, local professional associations and medical societies to create a collective voice to achieve shared administrative simplification with plans. - Establish expectations with vendors to ensure that they keep pace with system changes and ensure that
+- Eliminate redundancy in financial process to eliminate redundant manual paper and phone-based legacy processes with health plans and replace these with automated routines.

-(()) from the field "Administrative simplification is a key ingredient in sustainability under health reform, especially for our small hospitals where managing revenue cycle processes as well as the ever changing payer and regulatory requirements might have bankrupted them." - Scott Hawig, Senior Vice President of Finance and Chief Financial Officer, Froedtert Health, Milwaukee, Wisc. systems are upgraded to accommodate standards and operating rules.
+Currently, providers often have to undertake duplicate processing for eligibility verification, such as sending an electronic transaction to request information and also checking the health plan's website to learn about deductible and co-pay amounts not supplied in the electronic transaction to respond to patient questions about coverage and care options. - Change what you can. - Engage actively in the finance system of the hospital to ensure processes support efficiency gains and greater transparency for patients. - · Create and/or participate in a community that has a "say."
+Although large provider organizations tend to have more leverage to seek standardization from health plans, small organizations may consider using their local or regional health information exchange organization, local professional associations and medical societies to create a collective voice to achieve shared administrative simplification with plans. - Establish expectations with vendors to ensure that they keep pace with system changes and ensure that systems are upgraded to accommodate standards and operating rules.
 HIPAA does not require vendors to be in compliance with the transaction standards and operating rules.
 To support HIPAA standards and operating rules in a timely manner, customers must demand that vendors implement changes.
 Examine your vendor contracts to ensure they include language requiring timely updates and demonstrated compliance with standards and operating rules.
 Vendors can demonstrate support for compliance through voluntary certification of their products through CAQH CORE.